 The first step in laying a herringbone pattern is to find the center point of the wall.
 Measure the length of the wall and mark the halfway point.

-I always use a ledger board for starting out on a tub surround, in place of the first row of tiles.
+I always use a ledger board for starting out on a wall, in place of the first row of tiles.
 I measure it exactly the width of the first row plus grout, like this: